 Our Annual Governance Statement (AGS) demonstrates how we continually prioritise strong governance arrangements, ensuring robust and accountable delivery toward the priorities of local residents, service users and businesses.
 We do this by co-producing services and policies with residents, service users and partners, and upholding high standards of conduct and behaviour.
-H&F has clear policies in place to define standards of behaviour for members and staff.
 Proactive risk and assurance management arrangements are central to our governance approach and the efficient delivery of our key objectives.